-This is the largest and only study to date that is multiinstitutional describing the use, complications, and lung mechanics surrounding FB on VV-ECMO.
+This is the largest and only multi-institutional study describing the use, complications, and lung mechanics surrounding FB on VV-ECMO.
 There was a low incidence of complications, improved lung mechanics, and early versus late bronchoscopy should be strongly considered.